krishammel/OSM-MCAC-Bike-Parking-Tagging-Guide/README.md

 <h2 id="Parking-Capacity">Bike Parking Capacity</h2>

+The following are examples illustrating expected capacity of different types of bicycle parking.
+There is some leeway in how many bikes can be expected to fit, but capacity should be assumed to be how many standard bicycles can be assumed to reasonably fit.

 |Type 	|Photo |Capacity|Comment|
 |--|--|--|--|
 |stands|<img style='max-width:50px' src='img/parking/stands.png'>|8|Enough room to fit a bike on either side of each stand|